 How do I avoid frustrating customers calling my business?

-Molding the construction of your IVR tree can help you reflect the diverse needs of your callers.
+Molding the construction of your IVR tree can help you reflect on the diverse needs of your callers.

 What are my options for setting up any type of IVR?